Spenbert02/Cracker_Barrel_Peg_Game_Solution_Finder/README.md

 # CrackerBarrelPegGameSolutionFinder
 Simple python script that recursively finds a solution to any starting arrangement of the Cracker Barrel peg game.

-CrackerBarrelSolutionFinder has no dependencies - just a simple python script.
+CrackerBarrelSolutionFinder has no dependencies - just a python script.

-Simply enter the inital empty peg position (sample board shows position indeces), and the program recursively tests every possible move until a winning combination of moves is found.
+Enter the inital empty peg position (sample board shows position indeces), and the program recursively tests every possible move until a winning combination of moves is found.